M0REKZ/kaizo-bombtag/README.md

 This is the source code for Kaizo Network by +KZ, based on DDNet

-Make sure to follow the terms of the license if you use Kaizo Network specific code.
+Make sure to follow the terms of the new license if you use Kaizo Network specific code.

 I tried to separate Kaizo Network code from DDNet code but that is not possible in some cases.